0813401/CIS/README.md

 # CIS
 CIS (commodity image searcher), which is able to find a commodity by picture, and quickly find the items you want to buy.
+Note: You need to run "pip install -r requirement.txt" first to install correct version packages.

+If you have any problem, you can see the [hackmd](https://hackmd.io/SfNwxhIDRpOHmpkUeANxUg) to get more information or contact us!!
+Email: 50903chen@gmail.com

 ## Dataset
 fashion_mist   [[ref]](https://github.com/zalandoresearch/fashion-mnist)